Elir-Mahad/reports/project-3-turn-a-new-leaf-log-analysis-automation.md

 # identify IPs with more than 5 failures
 ```

-In the Error log, look for errors related to login failures:
+In the Error log, we can use the below code snippet to look for errors related to login failures.

 ```
 grep "login failed" /var/log/apache2/error.log